Gilbert, Arizona: Geography

 Gilbert is in the southeastern Phoenix metropolitan area.
 It is south of Mesa, northeast of Chandler, and northwest of Queen Creek.

 According to the United States Census Bureau, the town has an area of 68.86 sqmi, of which 68.65 sqmi is land and 0.20 sqmi is water.

 Climate

-Gilbert has a subtropical, hot desert climate (Köppen climate classification BWh) with dry and hot summers, and mild to warm winters, with little rainfall.
+Gilbert has a hot arid climate (Köppen BWh) with sweltering summers, mild to warm winters with cold mornings, and little rainfall – although it typically receives somewhat more rain than does Phoenix.